Mountaintop Portable Radio

 The best website for finding valid SOTA summits is Sotl.as.

-Once you are on the summit, or within the Activation Zone, post a spot on SOTAwatch with the summit code and your frequency and mode of operation.
+Once you are on the summit, or within the Activation Zone, post a spot on SOTAwatch with the summit code, your frequency, and mode of operation.
 Start calling CQ!
-One QSO "Activates" the summit.
+One contact (QSO) with another ham outside the Activation Zone "Activates" the summit.
 Four QSOs are required for the SOTA points.
 Log QSOs with your preferred logging method.
 Be sure to log in UTC time or convert later.
-NOTE: Only Simplex QSOs count for SOTA

 Login to SOTAdata and navigate to the Uploads page.
 You may upload your log in a variety of formats: CSV, ADIF, FLE text, or manually.
 If you find an error in your log after uploading, SOTAdata makes it easy to edit the individual QSO right on the website.